-On 5th May 2021, the General Assembly for Shareholders of the Parent Company approved the Financial Statement for the year ended 31 December 2020 and also approved the Board of Director's recommendation not to distribute dividends.
+On 25th April 2022, the General Assembly for Shareholders of the Parent Company approved the Financial Statement for the year ended 31 December 2021 and also approved the Board of Director's recommendation to distribute dividends of 5 fils per share for the year.

-On 21 March 2022, The Board of Directors of the Parent Company have proposed distribution of cash dividends of 5 fils share for the year ended 31 December 2021.
+On 21 March 2023, The Board of Directors of the Parent Company have proposed distribution of cash dividends of 5 fils share for the year ended 31 December 2022.